Abhishek-Tyagi-DA/Netflix-Movies-And-TV-Shows-Clustering/README.md

 - 👋 Hi, I’m @AbhishekTyagi21
-- 👀 I’m interested in Physics and Artificial Intelligence
+- 👀 I’m a Physics Graduate and enthusiastic about Artificial Intelligence
 - 🌱 I’m currently learning Artificial Intelligence
 - 💞️ I’m looking to collaborate on anything where i can do some research that can contribute to the advancements in the field of AI.
 I'm skilled with statistics and have working knowledge of Python along with all the necessary libraries required for data analysis and machine learning.
 - 📫 Reach me over my mail @abhityagi4733@gmail.com